LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MEM_NULL* if the ARKStep memory was ``NULL``
       * *ARKLS_LMEM_NULL* if the linear solver memory was ``NULL``

+   **Notes:**
-   **Notes:** The values of *msflag* for each of the various solvers will match those described above for the function :c:func:`ARKStepGetLastLSFlag()`.
+      The values of *msflag* for each of the various solvers will match those described above for the function :c:func:`ARKStepGetLastLSFlag()`.

-.. _Usage.ARKStep.ARKStepExtraOutputs:
+.. _ARKODE.Usage.ARKStep.ARKStepExtraOutputs:

 General usability functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^